 The Forensic Psychiatry Institute is where you will find information on the long-running Risk and Recovery Conference, Forensic Psychiatry Retreat, Radical Collaborations Research Day, Aggressive Incidents Scale (AIS) and Hamilton Anatomy of Risk Management (HARM), International Journal of Risk and Recovery and Hitting the Hammer Podcast.

 Introducing the International Forensic Psychiatry Lecture Series

-With COVID-19 cancelling many events, including our April Risk and Recovery Conference and our August forensic psychiatry retreat, the Forensic Psychiatry Institute made a pandemic pivot and launched the International Forensic Psychiatry Lecture Series.
+With COVID-19 cancelling many events in 2020, the Forensic Psychiatry Institute made a pandemic pivot and launched the International Forensic Psychiatry Lecture Series.

 Hosted by McMaster University and St. Joseph’s Healthcare Hamilton, this weekly educational webinar series provides engaging and innovative topics on forensic psychiatry.
 Talks will be no longer than one hour and include a question and answer period.
 Attendees will have the flexibility to register for any topics that pique their interest.